byronwall/excel-vba-book/book/03-overview-of-basics-of-VBA/03-12-02 GoTo-staements.md

 ### GoTo staements

-`GoTo` statements are used ot force execution to jump to a speciifc Label regardless of anything else that the progrma is doing.
+`GoTo` statements are used to force execution to jump to a speciifc Label regardless of anything else that the progrma is doing.
 A `GoTo` statement is required for error handling but is otherwise frowned upon by programmers with experience in other languages.
 The rpoblem is that a bad `GoTo` statement allows you to do much damage within a program because you can quickly corrupt your program state by jumping around.
-Also, other programming languages tend to include all fo the nice features that have replaced places where `GoTo` was prevously required.
-A good example of this is breaking out of a loop or skipping ot the next item in a loop.
+Also, other programming languages tend to include all of the nice features that have replaced places where `GoTo` was previously required.
+A good example of this is breaking out of a loop or skipping to the next item in a loop.
 The latter is tpyically handled with a `continue` statement in other langugaes.
 In VBA, this statemnet does not exist and you are reuqired to use a `GoTo` if you want the functionality.

-To make a GoTo statement work, you need ot have a Label that the GoTo points to.
+To make a GoTo statement work, you need to have a Label that the GoTo points to.
 An example looks like this:

 ```vb
 Sub GoToExample()